Wendy Maruyama: Educator

+Visual artist

-Her earliest works in the 1970s were very typical of the style of that time, in which she used visible cabinetmaking skills, compound bent lamination, celebration of complex wood grains and types.
+Her earliest works in the 1970s were very typical of the style of that time, in which she used visible cabinetmaking skills, compound bent lamination, and celebration of complex wood grains and types.
 Along with Rosanne Somerson and Gail Fredell, Maruyama was one of the first women to break into the field of studio furniture.
 These women responded to the marginalization felt by a male-dominated field by making work that used complex joinery, bent lamination, and technical processes.
 Maruyama felt restricted by this type of highly technical furniture, and set out to make more expressive works during her time studying at the Rochester Institute of Technology.

 Believing in the art of furniture making, Maruyama stated "I see furniture as a archetypal object that can also be expressive of the times.
 Furniture is capable of setting a certain mood and reflecting common ideals in our lives."

 In her early career she produced 15-20 pieces of furniture a year.
-She continued to produce about 6-8 pieces every year while of teaching full-time and maintaining other responsibilities.
+She continued to produce about 6-8 pieces every year while teaching full-time and maintaining other responsibilities.
 The 1980s was an era of experimentation with forms and aesthetics, using colored surfaces, angular forms, and several mediums.
 Later in the 1980s, Maruyama entered what she describes as a "white period", of "post-nuclear primitive", as an opposition to nuclear testing.
 These works consisted of pale, white furniture that she imaged would exist after a nuclear holocaust.

 Her 1982 piece, Mickey Mackintosh Chair, humorously pays homage to the cartoon character Mickey Mouse, but also speaks to the renown Scottish designers Charles Rennie Mackintosh and Margaret MacDonald Mackintosh.
 Maruyama's chair visually alludes to the iconic tall-backed Mackintosh Chair by the twentieth-century duo.

-Her work is included in permanent collections at the Victoria and Albert Museum; Museum of Fine Arts, Houston; Los Angeles County Museum of Art, Dallas Museum of Art, Queen Victoria Museum and Art Gallery, Launceston, Australia; Museum of Fine Arts, Boston; Philadelphia Museum of Art; Museum of Arts and Design, New York; Mint Museum of Art, North Carolina; Fuller Craft Museum, Massachusetts; Mingei International Museum, California; and the Oakland Museum of Art, California.
+Her work is included in permanent collections at the Victoria and Albert Museum; Museum of Fine Arts, Houston; Los Angeles County Museum of Art, Dallas Museum of Art, Queen Victoria Museum and Art Gallery, Launceston, Australia; Museum of Fine Arts, Boston; Philadelphia Museum of Art; Museum of Arts and Design, New York; Mint Museum of Art, North Carolina; Fuller Craft Museum, Massachusetts; Mingei International Museum, California; and the Oakland Museum of California.

 Maruyama had held a studio space in the Glashaus in Barrio Logan in San Diego for many years, until 2017 when the building was sold and renovated.

 Maruyama has served as a member of the advisory of the Furniture Society.
 In 2009, she was inducted into the American Craft Council's College of Fellows for outstanding artistic achievement over her career.

 Her work, Patterned Credenza, was acquired by the Smithsonian American Art Museum as part of the Renwick Gallery's 50th Anniversary Campaign.